ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 ## Integration with Deep Video Analytics

 Both CTPN & CRNN have been integrated into [Deep Video Analytics](https://www.deepvideoanalytics.com) and now its possible to run OCR directly on videos/images without having to write any code.
-CTPN and CRNN run as tasks on a celery queues "qcrnn" & "qocr".
-Workers consuming "qocr" need to run on akshayubhat/dva-auto:caffe (Dockerfile.caffe) container image.
-This [docker-compose](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/docker/custom/docker-compose-gpu.yml) file describes the setup.
-The extracted bounding boxes and text are represented as Regions.
-Further extracted text can be conveniently queried using Postgres full-text search through the User Interface.
+Extracted text can be conveniently queried using Postgres full-text search through the User Interface.

 ### References: